devlikeapro/waha/docs/site/content/en/docs/how-to/receive-messages/index.md

 ## Webhook retries ![](/images/versions/plus.png)

-**WAHA** retries to reach your webhook URL 15 times and with 2 seconds.
+**WAHA** retries to reach your webhook URL 15 times and with 2 seconds delay between attempts.